-If this is the initial installation of the compute node, you must configure the compute node through the Setup utility and install the compute node operating system.
-See Chapter 4 "System configuration" on page 67 for details.
+If this is the initial installation of the compute node in the chassis, you must configure the compute node through the Setup utility and install the compute node operating system.
+See Chapter 4 "System configuration" on page 65 for details.

 If you have changed the configuration of the compute node or if you are installing a different compute node from the one that you removed, you must configure the compute node through the Setup utility, and you might have to install the compute node operating system.
-See "Deploy the operating system" on page 79 for details.
+See Chapter 4 "System configuration" on page 65 for details.